ibm-cloud-docs/assistant/entities.md

       ***Capture groups***
       {: #entities-capture-group}

       For regular expressions, any part of a pattern inside a pair of normal parentheses will be captured as a group.
-For example, the entity value `fullUSphone` contains three captured groups:
+For example, the entity `@ContactInfo` has a pattern value named `fullUSphone` that contains three captured groups:

       - `(\d{3})` - US area code
       - `(\d{3})` - Prefix